-Why do diversity strategic plans matter?
+Why do strategic plans for inclusive excellence matter?

 This site provides resources to get started and move forward.